 The slightly sweet flavor of this rice pairs very well with many different cultural dishes.
 Savory Asian, warming Indian or even spicy Mexican food would work well combined to this dish.

-- Roasted shredded coconut
+- Roasted cashews, peanuts, almonds or more toasted shredded coconut

 - Green onion